 Throughout the US, various certificate courses in school nursing are available, some of which provide for online study combined with some internship and on-campus coursework.

-The NASN also supports certification of school nurses by the National Board for Certification of School Nurses (NBCSN).
-This board is accredited by the Accreditation Board of Specialty Nursing Certification – a national body which sets strict and comprehensive standards for the certification of nursing specialties.
+The NASN also supports the certification of school nurses by the National Board for Certification of School Nurses (NBCSN).
+This board is accredited by the Accreditation Board of Specialty Nursing Certification – a national body that sets strict and comprehensive standards for the certification of nursing specialties.

 You have to be employed as a school nurse, with three years of experience, to take the certification exam.
 Certified school nurses must provide proof of continuing education and be re-certified every five years.